JUST AN OLD FASHIONED LOVE SONG …

 The other day, we had a faithful reader ask us whether he could use the Massachusetts Rule to trim a neighbor’s pesky oak tree back to the property line.
 Of course, we said, with some important caveats.

-The question got us thinking last night about the Massachusetts Rule, as we sat groaning from too much turkey and too much Detroit-Minneapolis and Washington-Dallas.
+The question got us thinking last night about the Massachusetts Rule, as we sat groaning from too much madness this March.
 It’s good sport these days to criticize the Massachusetts Rule — that landowners are limited to trimming tree roots and branches back to the property as the exclusive remedy for encroachment by a neighbor’s tree — as being a relic of a time gone by, when everyone lived in a rural or semi-rural area and times were simpler.
-The modern Hawaii Rule — that permits a landowner to sue for damages and injunctive relief when the encroachment causes “sensible harm” — makes more sense in urban environments and in our modern-day (and, dare we say, litigious) society.
+The more modern Hawaii Rule — that permits a landowner to sue for damages and injunctive relief when the encroachment causes “sensible harm” — makes more sense in urban environments and in our modern-day (and, dare we say, litigious) society.

 The Virginia Supreme Court said as much in Fancher v.
 Fagella.
 And North Dakota weighed in with Herring v.
 Lisbon Partners Credit Fund.
 When it comes to the old Massachusetts Rule, it’s pretty much “you hold him down, and we’ll kick him.”